sveltejs/kit/packages/image/README.md

 });
 ```

-> `<choose one>` refers to chosing one of the ready-to-use providers.
+> `<choose one>` refers to choosing one of the ready-to-use providers.
 We plan to add more providers over time.
 You can create your own by creating a JavaScript with a `export function getURL({ src, width, height }): string` function inside.

 In case of Vercel, adjust `svelte.config.js`: